jdbateman/Lendivine/README.md

 #### 3. Loans

-Upon completing login the application will display the screen associated with the first tab.
-This is the loans screen.
+Upon completing login the application will display the loans screen.
 The app will query the Kiva REST API for the 20 most recent loans and display them in a table view.
 The user can access the following features in this screen:

-* The user can select the shopping cart button in a cell to add that cell's loan to the cart.
+* The user can select the shopping cart button in a table view cell to add that cell's loan to the cart.
 A heartbeat and bezier curve animation as well as a donation icon indicate the addition of the selected loan to the cart.
+* There are three ways to search for additional loans:

-* A search for additional loans can be made by selecting the refresh bar button item in the navigation bar at the top of the screen.
-If additional loans are found they are appendec to the table view's list.
+1. A search for additional loans can be made by selecting the '+' bar button item in the navigation bar at the top of the screen.
+If additional loans are found they are added to the table view's list.
-* Pull to refresh:  Pull down on the table view to conveniently search for additional loans.
+2. Pull to refresh:  Pull down on the table view to conveniently search for additional loans.
 (A refresh item is also available in the tab bar to provide access to the same functionality.)
+3. Select the "See More Loans..." button at the bottom of the table view.

+* Loans can also be viewed geographically.
+Selecting the Map bar button item (rightmost bar button item) presents loans represented by pins on a map.
+(See the Map View below for more details.)
+This ability to switch between the map and list views of loans is available from several screens in the app that present loans.
 * Select a loan to display details of the loan.
 * Select the Map item in the navigation bar to see the loans displayed on a map.
 * Select the Trash item to remove all loans from the list.
-* Select the Play icon to re-authenticate with Kiva.org.
-(This feature is exposed as a convenience to developers.
-It would not be exposed to end users in a version of the application deployed on the App store.)

 #### 4. Countries

 Select the Countries tab to view a list of countries queried from the RESTCountries REST API.
 A custom cell displays information for each country including an image of the flag, and the population.
 Select a country to display a list of recent loans requested by entreprenuers in that country.
+(See the Country Loans screen below for more details.)

 ##### Search Bar